Go to Reviews.org AU Edition

 Facebook comes with some baggage, mainly of the data privacy and social anxiety sort.
 Facebook will have your child’s account info and will advertise to them on the app.
 Likewise, getting your child into the Facebook world might introduce some new forms of social anxiety.
 If you can help your child through those potential issues, the Messenger App for Kids is easily one of the best video chat apps for kids.

-JusTalk Kids: Best features
+JusTalk Kids: Best for no ads

 What we like